openjck/git-fzf/README.md

     git iswitch
   </dt>
   <dd>
     Interactively choose a branch to switch to.
-Provide the
+Provide the <code>-r</code> or
     <code>--remotes</code> flag to choose from remote branches.
   </dd>
 </dl>